I’m sure you’ve experienced the frustration of hearing an excuse when you try to point out a problem to your boyfriend.

 Sideline recycled excuses by focusing on solutions.
 Look for ways to alter problematic patterns.

-Is there anything underneath this excuse?
+Is there anything underneath this relationship excuse?

 You’ve been giving your guy the cold shoulder.
 And it’s because he said or did something that hurt your feelings.
 Now he’s asking why you’re ignoring him.
 So it’s very tempting to justify your passive-aggressive behavior by mentioning his screw-up.